Swastikas scrawled on Long Island park pavilion; Police search for vandal

-OYSTER BAY, Long Island (WABC) -- Police are searching for the vandal or vandals responsible for the swastikas scrawled onto a picnic pavilion at a Long Island park.
+OYSTER BAY, Long Island (WABC) -- Police on Long Island are looking for the vandals who painted anti-Semitic graffiti in a park in Nassau County.

-Detectives said that sometime between Wednesday and Thursday at 8:40 a.m., a person or people draw seven swastikas onto a picnic pavilion structure in Theodore Roosevelt Park on West End Drive in Oyster Bay.
+Children arrived for camp Thursday morning to signs of hate at Theodore Roosevelt Memorial Park in Oyster Bay.

 Anyone with information regarding the crime is asked to contact the Nassau County Crime Stoppers at 1-800-244-TIPS.
 All callers will remain anonymous.